radekzien/TCP-IP-Java-Model/README.md

 # TCP-IP-Java-Model
-Java Model of the TCP/IP stack including network layers
+Java Model of the TCP/IP stack